top of page

 Search

-Cass County GOP recognizes heroes
+Cass County GOP Recognizes Heroes

-Members of law enforcement and local citizens were honored by the Cass County GOP for
+Members of law enforcement and local citizens were honored by the Cass County GOP for their efforts in averting mass casualties in July 2022 when an armed man randomly fired

 shots at passing cars before attempting to enter a store in Vandalia.